Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Conclusion

 \section{Conclusion}

-This paper examines how including flag components that provide different types of information about the flag review process shape users' attitudes toward flagging.
-Our analysis shows that users desire flag mechanisms to support greater expressivity, timely notifications of flag review updates, increased visibility into flag review procedures and reviewers, and stronger protections against flag abuse.
+This paper examines how flag components that provide different types of information about the flag review process shape users' attitudes toward flagging.
+Our analysis shows that including posting guidelines in flag designs enhances users' transparency perceptions and offering a text box improves their voice perceptions.
+We found that users desire flag mechanisms to support greater expressivity, timely notifications of flag review updates, increased visibility into flag review procedures and reviewers, and stronger protections against flag abuse.
 We discuss how innovations in flagging systems, such as improving their accessibility and offering support for highlighting the severity of rule violations, could better support end-users' fairness demands.
 This investigation demonstrates how the design and policy choices made in the implementation of flagging infrastructures deeply shape users' daily experiences of social media use and address (or fail to address) their vital needs to combat content-based harms.
 We call for future studies to deploy similar user-centered approaches and social justice orientations to improve the current practices of platform governance.

 \begin{acks} Awaiting paper acceptance. \end{acks}